masontadam/container-git-web-server/README.md

 git push origin master
 ```

-3. A user can push testing scripts to the admin/admin repository and they will be served by the webserver at `https://<Container IP>:443`.
+3. A user can push bash scripts to the admin/admin repository and their results will be served at `https://<Container IP>:443`.

 ## Design